justin-potok/Mercury/README.md

 *Now you can run the code.

+If the test passed, you will be able to see "Test Passed" written in the console once the code has finished running.

 For any changes to the inputs only change the data in TestInput class.
 This class allows the remainder of the code to go untouched